-The following is a summary of the material federal income tax consequences of the purchase, ownership and disposition of the notes and certificates.
+The following is a summary of the material anticipated federal income tax consequences of the purchase, ownership and disposition of the notes and certificates.
 This summary is based upon current provisions of the Internal Revenue Code of 1986, called the "Code", proposed, temporary and final Treasury regulations thereunder, and published rulings and court decisions currently in effect.
 The current tax laws and the current regulations, rulings and court decisions may be changed, possibly retroactively, and subject to differing interpretation.
-The portions of this summary which relate to matters of law or legal conclusions represent the opinion of Kaye Scholer LLP, special federal tax counsel for each trust, as qualified in this summary.
-Kaye Scholer LLP have prepared or reviewed the statements in this prospectus under the heading "U.S. Federal Income Tax Consequences," and are of the opinion that, to the extent such statements relate to matters of law or legal conclusions, they are correct in all material respects.
+The portions of this summary which relate to matters of law or legal conclusions represent the opinion of Greenberg Traurig, LLP, tax counsel for each trust, as qualified in this summary.
+Greenberg Traurig, LLP has prepared or reviewed the statements in this prospectus under the heading "U.S. Federal Income Tax Consequences," and is of the opinion that, to the extent such statements relate to matters of law or legal conclusions, they are correct in all material respects.

 The following summary does not furnish information in the level of detail or with the attention to an investor's specific tax circumstances that would be provided by an investor's own tax advisor.
 For example, it does not discuss the tax consequences of the purchase, ownership and disposition of the notes and certificates by investors that are subject to special treatment under the federal income tax laws, including banks and thrifts, insurance companies, regulated investment companies, dealers in securities, holders that will hold the notes or certificates as a position in a "straddle" for tax purposes or as a part of a "synthetic security" or "conversion transaction" or other integrated investment comprised of the notes or certificates and one or more other investments, trusts and estates and pass-through entities, the equity holders of which are any of these specified investors.
 In addition, the discussion regarding the notes and certificates is limited to the federal income tax consequences of the initial investors and not a purchaser in the secondary market and to investors who have purchased notes and who hold those notes as capital assets within the meaning of Section 1221 of the Code.
+Furthermore, the following discussion regarding the notes only applies to notes that are offered in a related prospectus supplement.